 In the EU, the ICO works across all areas, including police and judicial co-operation, justice and freedom, and security.
 The ICO is part of the Article 29 Working Party, which represents each of the 28 EU data protection authorities, as well as Iceland, Liechtenstein and Norway.

 The European Parliament, Council and European Commission’s aim for the General Data Protection Regulation is to unify data protection, making it more robust and secure for people within the European Union.

-Elizabeth Denham, UK Information Commissioner, acknowledges that many people will still question how the GDPR would fit in with the UK leaving the EU.
-But she stresses that it’s still important to comply to the GDPR by 2018.
+Elizabeth Denham, UK Information Commissioner, acknowledges that many people still question how GDPR will fit in with the UK leaving the EU.
+But she stresses that it’s still important to comply with GDPR.
 The ICO will work alongside the government to remain central in conversations about UK data protection law in the future and provide advice where necessary.

-Following a recent survey, The ICO has produced its first piece of guidance to help explain to organisations how they can comply with the existing Data Protection Act in addition to the GDPR.
+Following a survey published in 2017, the ICO produced its first piece of guidance to help explain to organisations how they can comply with the existing Data Protection Act in addition to the GDPR.
 The survey revealed that only one in four people trust businesses to handle their information.

 With this data in mind, the new code of practice outlines how companies should explain to customers how their information is being used.
 But the guidelines warn business leaders that they need to be transparent with their customers if they want to regain their trust and see success in the digital economy post-Brexit.